pratikclouded/pratikclouded/README.md

 ---

-⭐ *“Data is the new oil, engineering is the refinery.”*
+⭐ *“Data engineering is not just about data — it’s about reliability, scalability, and impact.”*